-As one of the three largest landowners in Yorkshire, we are also the 16th largest landowner in the sixth largest economy in the World with around 28,000 hectares of land.
+As one of the three largest landowners in Yorkshire, we are also the 16th largest landowner in the United Kingdom with around 28,000 hectares of land.
 We are developing a Land Strategy for those land holdings using the vision above.
 The Yorkshire Land Anchor Network brought together the largest landowners, experts and influencers to define how we can collectively manage land to deliver more for Yorkshire.

 The strategy will assess international, national, regional and industry strategies and best practice to manage the land we own, primarily for the purposes of Water Quality & Availability, Water Attenuation, or Carbon Sequestration.
-We have developed objectives and initiatives that will be delivered through an Integrated Implementation Plan utilising our innovative Six Capitals approach to sustainable accounting (see page 7 for more detail on the Six Capitals).
+We have developed objectives and initiatives that will be delivered through an Integrated Implementation Plan utilising our innovative Six Capitals approach to sustainable accounting (see page 6 for more detail on the Six Capitals).